teo-0128/notes/note-cs61b/note-cs61b.md

 splitting-trees have perfect balance
 - if we split the root,every node gets pushed down by exactly one level
 - if we split a leaf node or internal node,the height doesn't change
-- their real name: B-trees,B-trees of order L = 3 are also called a 2-3-4 tree or 2-4 tree,2-3-4 refers to the number of children that a node can have
+- their real name: B-trees,B-trees of order L = 3 are also called a 2-3-4 tree,2-3-4 refers to the number of children that a node can have
 - B-trees of order L = 2 are also called a 2-3 tree

 B-trees are most popular in 2 specific contexts: